-SECTIONS • This course consists of two sections (see
+SECTIONS • This course consists of only one section.
+Sections 01 and 02 are entirely separate sections completely unconnected with section 03.

-Table 1).
 Once you are enrolled in a particular section, you must attend only that section for the duration of the quarter.
+The call number for section 03 is given in parentheses in Table 1.